akaihola/git-xt/README.rst

  gitxtract
 -----------

-Use gitxtract to copy all or some files from a git repository.
+Use gitxtract to copy all or some files from a git or mercurial repository.

 Examples
 ========